 1. Galleries I Love

-My husband is a collector and dealer of Old Master paintings, his gallery, Frascione Arte, specialises in original Italian Renaissance paintings that are beautifully curated, researched and restored.
+My husband is a collector and dealer of Old Master paintings.
+His gallery, Frascione Arte, specialises in original Italian Renaissance paintings that are beautifully curated, researched, and restored.
 These paintings have over 400 years of fascinating stories and history to discover.
-Living in a city like Florence, I can’t help to be enthralled by the artwork that represents such an important chapter in the history of the city.
+Living in a city like Florence, I can’t help but be enthralled by the artwork that represents such an important chapter in the city’s history.

 2. For A Perfect Dinner

 La Cucina del Garga on via San Zanobi is our favourite place for a memorable evening.
-From the wonderful wine list to the perfect blend of traditional and innovative dishes we know it will certainly be a divine dinner.
+We know it will be a divine dinner, from the beautiful wine list to the perfect blend of traditional and innovative dishes.

 3. For A Sweet Treat

 Mama’s Bakery has the perfect selection of tea cakes and sweet tarts – I find my carrot cake fix here.
-It’s also lovely for breakfast with friends.
-For the best typical Florentine cakes, we head to the Pasticceria da Giorgio tucked away in the neighbourhood of Soffiano just outside the historic centre.
+It’s also lovely to have breakfast with friends.
+For the best typical Florentine cakes, we head to the Pasticceria da Giorgio, tucked away in the neighbourhood of Soffiano just outside the historic centre.

 4. My Florence Style

-Thrilled by the lack of commercial malls in the city I love to discover tiny shops and creative individuals that can actually make what I dream up.
-From shoemakers and custom leather bags to a wide selection of vintage stores, the city offers a wonderful blend of glamour and Italian chic.
-You can create your own perfume in a 17th-century attic or meet up with a jeweller in their atelier off Ponte Vecchio to select the finest stones for a pendant or cuff links.
-Florence is a city that definitely allows you to curate your own unique style.
+Thrilled by the lack of commercial malls in the city, I love to discover tiny shops and creative individuals who can make what I dream of.
+From shoemakers and custom leather bags to a wide selection of vintage stores, the city offers a beautiful blend of glamour and Italian chic.
+You can create your perfume in a 17th-century attic or meet a jeweller in their atelier off Ponte Vecchio to select the finest stones for a pendant or cuff links.
+Florence is a city that allows you to curate your unique style.

 5. Favourite Shopping Stores & Streets

-The Sant’Ambrogio market and the surrounding side streets are my destinations when I’m looking for something fresh and original.
+The Sant’Ambrogio market and the surrounding side streets are my destinations for something fresh and original.
 From the picture-perfect food stalls to the curiously piled antique stores, I can find everything from succulent meats to the perfect gift for a dear friend.

 6. For Sunset Cocktails

-The Sky Lounge on the rooftop of Hotel Continentale located at the foot of the Ponte Vecchio is my secret haven offering 360 degrees views of the city while enjoying the most creative cocktails in town.
-Open only during the warmer months of the year, it’s always a treat to go back in the springtime after it has been closed during the winter.
+The Sky Lounge on the rooftop of Hotel Continentale, located at the foot of the Ponte Vecchio, is my secret haven, offering 360-degree views of the city while enjoying the most creative cocktails.
+Open only during the warmer months of the year.
+It’s always a treat to return in the springtime after it has been closed during the winter.

 7. For Art & Culture {beyond the obvious galleries}